ADHD in Business

 What's Covered:

-• The role of executive function: organisation, focus, and energy regulation
+• Executive function: focus, organisation, and regulation

-• Supporting self-advocacy and psychological safety for ADHD employees
+• Supporting self-advocacy and psychological safety

 • Quick wins and long-term strategies for embedding ADHD inclusion